Updated: Dec 3, 2021

 When I was 13 I tried out for Bantam hockey.
 Bantam teams were divided into two groups - A and B - with the A team being more skilled..
 I wasn't a lock for the A team but I had a good chance.
 I'd made A teams at previous levels, PeeWees (10-12) and Squirts (7-9).

-The Bantam A coach didn't play hockey at a high level but he'd been around the game for a while.
-He was outgoing, friendly, and well liked in the youth hockey social circle.
+The Bantam A coach didn't play hockey at a high level, but he'd been coaching for a while.
+He was outgoing, friendly, and well liked in youth hockey social circles.

-I skated well at tryouts and sure I'd make A. The moment of truth came and I found out I made the B squad.
-What was worse, my circle of friends had all made A. I was devastated
+My first year of Bantam B tryouts I skated well.
+I was sure I'd made the A team.
+But when the moment of truth came I was delegated to the B squad.
+What was worse, my circle of friends had all made A. I was devastated and considered quitting.

 Life lesson: Sometimes it's who you know, not what you know.

-My Bantam B coach was Jim Carey.
+Jim Carey was my coach for my second year in Bantams.
 He was a Vietnam Veteran with a no-nonsense attitude.
-He coached the B team because no one else wanted to.
-He knew the game well and was good at coaching.
+He coached the B team because no one else would.

 Life lesson: Adversity can be a blessing in disguise.

-I'd describe Coach McCoy's leadership the same way.
-His rough exterior made him hard for a teenager to like.
-He was stern, demanding, and tough on his players.
-He was also well respected, honest, and fair.
+I'd describe Coach McCoy's coaching as similar to Brooks.
+His rough exterior made him hard to like.
+He was stern, demanding, and tough on players.
+But he was also well respected, genuine, honest, and fair.

-Before my first game back, as the team was dressing in the locker room, Coach McCoy called me over.
-When I got to him he proceeded to scream at me in front of the entire team.
-The room turned from chatting and laughing to dead silence.
+My first game back on Varsity the team was in the locker room getting ready for a game.
+Coach McCoy called me over to talk.
+As I approached he laid into me.
+Yelling about my attitude.
+This was in front of the entire team.
+The room turned from light hearted and chatty to immediate focus.
 He yelled for what felt like 10 minutes.
-I said nothing.
-I was an example of what you get for having a bad attitude.
+I stood there and said nothing.

 Life lesson: Leadership isn't always about cheering you on.
-Negative reinforcement is sometimes needed for your benefit and the betterment of the group.
+Sometimes you need a kick in the ass.

 Coach McCoy, University of Minnesota hockey team